 Building on their knowledge of chords, learners will study the style of Blues music.
 We will explore the history and cultural significance of Blues music, as well as the musical features that make it what it is.
 Students will develop their performance skills through learning elements such as the Blues scale, swing rhythm and improvisation.

-Students will learn how to
+Film Music Through listening and performing, Year 8s will explore how film composers use music to reflect the action and emotion on screen.
+They will learn how to play famous themes from the James Bond franchise, and then use these ideas combined with their own to create the dramatic music for a film trailer.